This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 - Feathered Friends Tanger 20 Hoodless: The Feathered Friends Tanger 20 Hoodless is another hoodless sleeping bag that is light on weight, and compact.

-Buyers Guide
+Ultralight Sleeping Bag Buyers Guide

 Weight

 All the Lightweight Sleeping Bags in this list weigh less than 2 lb / 900 grams with many quite a bit lighter than that.
-For anyone heading out on a backpacking trip in temperatures around freezing or just below will find the bags on the list to be sufficient.
+Anyone heading out on a backpacking trip in temperatures around freezing or just below will find the bags on the list to be sufficient.
 Gone are the days of needing to take a heavy and bulky sleeping bag.

 Every year companies are producing lighter sleeping bags with the shell material getting lighter and stronger, and the down fill power getting higher and higher.
-Suffice to say, sleeping bags have improved a lot in recent years with regard to their weight to warmth.
+Suffice it to say, sleeping bags have improved a lot in recent years with regard to their weight to warmth.

 Fill Power

-When you see a sleeping bag filled with 900 loft down, it is referring to the fill power.
+When you see a sleeping bag filled with 900 loft down, it refers to the fill power.
 The number is a specific measurement of the down quality.
 It is measured by placing 1 ounce of down in a container and placing a small weight on top to compress the down just a little.
 How much the down expands within the container is measured in cubic inches.
 Therefore 1 ounce of 900 loft down will expand to 900 cubic inches.

 Hydrophobic Down